neon7537/StudySync/README.md

 # StudySync
-StudySync project using html and css
+Made a educational website using only HTML and CSS